We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 One of the keys to a happy home during the holidays (or any other time) is a fast, consistent connection to the Internet.
 Eero’s latest Wi-Fi routers support the latest wireless standard (Wi-Fi 6E), supporting speeds of up to 2.3 Gbps.
 For reference, Netflix recommends just 15Mbps to stream video in 4K, which is only .006% of the routers’ total potential bandwidth.
 If you’re shopping for someone who pays for a fast internet connection but finds their devices don’t get the speeds promised—or they have places in their home where their wireless connection is spotty—this is the optimal solution.
 Amazon says this two-pack of Eero routers can cover an area of up to 4,000 sq. ft., which should be enough for most homes, and it can be connected to over 100 devices without slowing down.

 Every home or office needs an all-in-one printer for when a document needs to be scanned, printed, or copied.
 This may only happen a handful of times a year (unless the printer is living in a house with school-age kids), but you’re guaranteed to get a “THANK YOU!” text each time it does.
-We like Epson’s ET-2400 because its ink tanks are more efficient and eco-friendly than disposable ink cartridges.
-We also enjoy this printer’s relatively small size and sleek look.
-The ET-2400 supports wireless printing, so whoever you gift it can keep it anywhere in their office, not necessarily right next to a computer.
+We like Canon’s G3270 because it uses ink tanks rather than in cartridges.
+Canon says you should be able to print roughly 6,000 black and white and 7,700 color pages without having to refill them.

 Nobody thinks about ergonomics until their body starts hurting, so this gift serves two purposes.
-Yes, Boulies’ Master Neo was designed for gamers, but the chair is so comfortable that we can recommend it to anybody who works at home.
-The chair has ample padding on the back and bottom, height-adjustable arms, and a satisfying swivel.
-Most office chairs look boring, but the Master Neo is available in blue and pink colorways, which can add a nice pop of color to a plain-looking workspace.
+AmazonCommercial’s Ergonomic High-Back Bonded Leather Executive Chair is so comfortable that we can recommend it to anybody who works at home.
+The chair has ample padding, height-adjustable arms, and a satisfying swivel.
+We recommend gifting a high-back chair, which cradles the back, shoulders, and neck to address multiple potential pain points.
+This is a type of gift nobody thinks about getting for themselves.